 The V11 is an iterative update on the Cyclone V10 in terms of pure power, but a more substantial one when it comes to user experience.

 Silly as it may sound, the introduction of an LCD screen on the handle is a genuine innovation, giving live battery updates and troubleshooting advice on the go.
 The High Torque head’s Auto mode is also ideal for those of us used to ploughing ahead with the same old attachment no matter the surface, with the V11 now capable of making up for our laziness.

-Read our Dyson V11 Absolute review.
+Read our full Dyson V11 Absolute review

 The Pure One S12 comes with an iLoop system that intelligently analyses how much dirt and dust is being picked up and automatically adjusts suction power.
-It saves battery life and allows the vacuum cleaner to operate at relatively low volumes most of the time.
+It saves battery life and allows the vacuum cleaner to operate at relatively low settings most of the time.

-Read our Tineco Pure One S12 review.
+Read our full Tineco Pure One S12 review

-The hour-long battery life (less on higher speeds) isn't quite enough to clean a big house top-to-bottom, and the weight will also be an issue if you're trying to clean for that long anyway, but for most people this will be plenty.
+The hour-long battery life (less on higher speeds) isn't quite enough to clean a big house top-to-bottom, and the weight will also be an issue if you're trying to clean for that long anyway – but for most people, this will be plenty.

 Just stick to the Animal model, and resist paying over the odds for unnecessary add-ons in the Absolute and Total Clean versions.